Recipe by Bluebird Grain Farms

 2. Add tomatoes; cook until some of the liquid evaporates, about 1 minute.
 Add cooked farro, zucchini, garbanzo beans, and 7 cups water or stock; bring to a boil.

 3. Reduce to a simmer, and cook until all the vegetables are tender, about 20 minutes.
 Season with salt and pepper; stir in garlic.

-4. Toast or broil fresh slices of bread drizzled with olive oil.
-(French bread works best but any bread will work)
+4. Optional: Toast or broil fresh slices of bread drizzled with olive oil.
+(French bread is amazing but any bread will do)

-Note: Most vegetables work great in the dish.
+Note: Feel free to substitute; most vegetables work great in the dish.